PHP-Open-Source-Saver/jwt-auth/README.md

 ## Security

-If you discover any security related issues, please email tymon148@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email messhias@gmail.com or eric.schricker@adiutabyte.de instead of using the issue tracker.

 ## License